iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 ### Competencies

+**Async & Parallel Computing:** Mastery of using both parallelization & concurrency in software, with very good of how to instrument asynchronous futures/tasks/executors in multiple languages

 **Data Wrangling:** Finessing messy data into formats where meaningful analysis can be performed.
 Developing new warehousing solutions when need arises